Python Package Structure for Scientific Python Projects#

 Challenges with including tests and data in a package wheel

-Large file sizes can also slow down package install.
+Large file sizes can also slow down package installation.

-However, in some cases, particularly in the scientific Python ecosystems you may need to include tests.
+However, in some cases, particularly in the scientific Python ecosystem, you may need to include tests.

 Don’t include test suite datasets in your package#